maziyardowlat/KanyeTodoList/README.md

 - You can add a number of tasks to the todo-List
 - You can remove any number of tasks from the list, assuming there exist correspinding todo-tasks
-- You can view all of the tasks that have been added to the todo-list at any moment
+- You can view the tasks that have been added to the todo-list
 - You can add a specific start date, name, title to any todo-item for further clarification
 - You can add a specific end date to a task item.
 - You can add a grade to the todo-item, which is displayed seperatley than the todo-item, which will get further